 - Combine the rolled oats and 1 cup of coconut in a large bowl.

 - In a medium saucepan, combine the butter, almond butter, milk, sweetener, cocoa, and salt.
 Whisk until smooth, then bring to a boil.
 Continue to boil for 1 minute without whisking, then remove from the heat and stir in the almond extract.

 - Pour this chocolate mixture over the rolled oats and coconut and stir to combine thoroughly.
 Stir in the chopped dried cherries, if using.

 - Cover and refrigerate for 45 minutes or up to 3 days.

 - Using a cookie scoop or a tablespoon, form the mixture into balls about 1 inch in diameter, pressing them together firmly.
-Roll in coconut, pressing it into the balls and place on lined baking sheets.
-Refrigerate for 45 – 60 minutes to firm up.
+Roll in coconut, pressing it into the balls, then place them on lined baking sheets.
+Refrigerate for 45 - 60 minutes to firm up.